space-sh/transfer/doc/listen.md

 To solve this and use a secure connection from end to end there are two options.
 First option is to upload your certificate to the server and run -m transfer using -e cert=.
 This is not optimal since you need to upload the certificate to the third party server prior.
-The second option involves making an SSH tunnel from the third party server back home where we have the transfer module listen to a local port which is tunneled to the server port, in which case we can use the certificate locally, this is the recommended option.
+The second option involves making an SSH tunnel from the third party server back home where we have the transfer module listen to a local port which is tunnelled to the server port, in which case we can use the certificate locally, this is the recommended option.

 To setup a SSH tunnel:
 ```sh
 $ space -m ssh /tunnel/reverse/ -e SSHTUNNEL=0.0.0.0:9333:127.0.0.1:9333 -e SSHHOST=address
 ```
-This will open a SSH conection to the remote server and make a reverse tunnel back to the local computer.
+This will open a SSH connection to the remote server and make a reverse tunnel back to the local computer.

 Then in another terminal:
 ```sh